 - Cash rebates related to mortgages in Hong Kong are a joy.
 Many banks will provide you with a cash rebate upon a successful mortgage application.
 The cash rebates vary, but you can generally expect to receive between 0.5-1.5% of your overall mortgage in cash from your lending bank.

-- So, if you borrow HK$10ml, approximately two months after you take out the loan, you may be able to receive HK$50,000-$150,000 in your account.
+- So, if you borrow HK$10ml approximately two months after you take out the loan, you may be able to receive HK$50,000-$150,000 in your account.

-6. Why you should apply for home mortgages with multiple banks in Hong Kong
+Apply for home mortgages with multiple banks in Hong Kong

 - Each bank has different rules and procedures when evaluating mortgage applications.
 If you are experiencing difficulties obtaining a mortgage from one particular bank, try approaching other banks.